batouldiab/networked-media-sensors-simulator/README.md

 # networked-media-sensors-simulator
-The project idea revolves around the development of a distributed system for managing sensors and data transmission.
+The project idea revolves around the development of a distributed system for managing sensors and data transmission where sensors are organized into different zones and managed by supervisors and sinks.
 The system is designed to handle communication protocols, data transmission, and supervision within a network of interconnected sensors, servers, and a supervisor.
-Here's a summary of the key components and functionalities described in the RFC files:
+The system is designed to operate over a LAN or WIFI network.
+Here's a summary of the key components and functionalities described in the RFC files and a basic guide to setting up and running the project:

 ## 1. Communication Protocol (RFC0001.md)
 ### Abstract